Sumit-1325/Text-To-Math-Problem-Solver-.-/README.md

    streamlit run app.py

    The application should now be running in your web browser!

-📂 File Structure
-.
-├── .streamlit/
-│   └── secrets.toml      # For local Streamlit secrets (optional)
-├── .env                  # Stores API keys for local development ├── .gitignore            # Specifies files to ignore for Git ├── app.py                # Main Streamlit application file ├── README.md             # Project documentation
-├── requirements.txt      # Python dependencies
-└── style.css             # CSS for custom styling

 🙏 Acknowledgements
-This project was inspired by the excellent and comprehensive Generative AI course taught by KrishNaik.
-His clear explanations of the LangChain ecosystem were invaluable in the development of this application.
+This project was inspired by the excellent and comprehensive Generative AI course taught by @krishnaik06 His clear explanations of the LangChain ecosystem were invaluable in the development of this application.